djipco/djipevents/README.md

 ### CommonJS format (Node.js)

 CommonJS is the standard in the Node.js world.
-As far as I can tell, this library should work in Node.js.
-Since Node.js already has its own `EventEmitter` object, I guess the only point to use this library in a Node.js environment would be for cross-compatibility:
+Since Node.js already has its own `EventEmitter` object, I guess the only point to use this library in a Node.js environment would be for
+cross-compatibility:

 ```javascript
 const EventEmitter = require("djipevents").EventEmitter;